The Institute (King novel): Plot

-Months later, they are visited by an unnamed man, the supervisor of the Institute, who speaks with a vague lisp and explains that the children in the Institute were being used to combat those who precogs working for the Institute have seen threatening the safety of the entire world.
+Months later, the survivors are visited by the supervisor of the Institute, who speaks with a vague lisp and explains that the children were being used to combat people that the Institute’s precogs had foreseen as threats to the safety of the entire world.
 The Institute is just one of several around the world, but all of them have had revolutions at the same time, apparently all telepathically coordinated by Avery.
 Luke argues with the man about the possibility of predicting the distant future, claiming that precogs can only accurately predict occurrences that happen in the near future, as there are too many variables involved over long time spans.
-The lisping man leaves Luke and his friends alone for the promise that the USB Stick will not come to public knowledge; the USB stick is kept hidden in a safe, with each of the surviving children holding a key.
+The lisping man leaves Luke and his friends alone for the promise that the USB stick will not become public knowledge; the USB stick is kept hidden in a safe, with each of the surviving children holding a key.

-The other kids are slowly returned to their homes, but Luke remains in DuPray with Tim and Wendy, and the novel ends with Luke thinking about what a little hero Avery was.
+The other kids slowly return to their homes, but Luke remains in DuPray with Tim and Wendy, and the novel ends with Luke thinking about what a little hero Avery was.